Start9Labs/documentation/source/misc-guides/tor-firefox/mac.rst

   :width: 80%
   :alt: Firefox proxy settings screenshot

-Click :code:`OK` and then restart Firefox for the changes to take effect.
+Click ``OK`` and then restart Firefox for the changes to take effect.

 Now you’re all set!
-You should now be able to navigate to :code:`.onion` URLs in Firefox.
+You should now be able to navigate to `.onion` URLs in Firefox.
 This means you can bookmark Cups Messenger, and use your Bitwarden Tor address in the `Bitwarden Firefox Plugin <https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/>`_.